-The aws:sqs/queue:Queue resource, part of the Pulumi AWS provider, defines an SQS queue: its type (standard or FIFO), message handling behavior, encryption, and failure routing.
-This guide focuses on three capabilities: standard and FIFO queue configuration, message retention and delivery timing, and dead-letter routing and encryption options.
+The aws:sqs/queue:Queue resource, part of the Pulumi AWS provider, provisions an SQS queue that acts as a message buffer between producers and consumers in distributed systems.
+This guide focuses on three capabilities: standard and FIFO queue configuration, dead letter queue routing, and encryption options.

-SQS queues act as message buffers between producers and consumers.
-They may reference dead-letter queues for failure routing and KMS keys for encryption.
+SQS queues may reference dead letter queues by ARN and KMS keys for encryption.
 The examples are intentionally small.
-Combine them with your own access policies, Lambda triggers, and monitoring.
+Combine them with your own IAM policies, Lambda triggers, and monitoring.

 import * as pulumi from "@pulumi/pulumi";